-- 1. Click the 'New Model from Pattern' icon in the Project Browser toolbar. - 2.
+- 1. Click the 'New Model from Pattern' option in the Project Browser header drop-down menu. - 2.
 In the Model Wizard, select 'Framework' in the 'Technology' panel. - 3.
-Scroll down to the UPDM patterns in the 'Name' panel and select the 'UPDM Framework' checkbox.
+Scroll down to the UPDM Patterns in the 'Name' panel and select the 'UPDM Framework' checkbox.